 Thursday, August 19

-This volume presents highlights of the Taft Museum of Art’s exceptional collection, which spans over 750 years of creative endeavor.
-Donated to the city of Cincinnati in 1927, Charles and Anna Taft’s collection features beautiful porcelain from the Ming and Qing dynasties, paintings by masters including Rembrandt, Jan Steen, Gainsborough, Goya, Ingres, Corot, Whistler, and Sargent, and decorative pieces including crystal, gold, silver, and enamel work.
-The 80 pieces that feature in this volume, chosen from the 790-piece collection, are presented in four sections, coinciding with the museum’s major areas of specialization: European painting, European decorative arts, American art, and Chinese art.
+Highlights from the Collection published by D Giles Limited, is available in the Museum Shop online and in-store.
+The volume presents highlights from the Taft Museum of Art’s exceptional collection, which spans over 750 years of creative endeavor.
+Donated to the city of Cincinnati in 1927, Charles and Anna Taft’s collection features porcelain from the Ming and Qing dynasties, paintings by masters including Rembrandt, Jan Steen, Gainsborough, Goya, Ingres, Corot, Whistler, and Sargent, and decorative works of art, including enamels, ceramics, and metalwork.
+The 80 pieces featured in this volume, chosen from the 740-piece collection, are presented in four sections, coinciding with the museum’s major areas of specialization: European painting, European decorative arts, American art, and Chinese art.